-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness emotional barriers impacting their educational success.
-Scope: LEA-wide to address their unique and heightened socio- emotional needs more effectively than a universal approach.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Scope: LEA-wide emotional needs more effectively than a universal approach.
 The LEA-wide scope ensures equitable access to these intensified supports across all locations.
 3.2 Action: Al-Driven Personalized Learning Implementation Need: English learners and low-income students, in particular, benefit from personalized learning strategies that tailor instruction to their unique needs and learning styles, addressing gaps in knowledge and accelerating progress.
-Scope: LEA-wide Implementing Al-driven personalized learning strategies on a schoolwide basis ensures that all students, especially unduplicated students, receive customized educational experiences designed to maximize their learning potential.
+Scope: LEA-wide Implementing AI-driven personalized learning strategies on a schoolwide basis ensures that all students, especially unduplicated students, receive customized educational experiences designed to maximize their learning potential.
 This approach is critical for closing achievement gaps and supporting the academic growth of each student.
 Increased Staff Confidence in Using AI Tools, Staff to Student Ratio Improvement, Improved Work Efficiency and Satisfaction.